jdbcDriverOOo logo Documentation

 It embeds the drivers for the following databases:

-Thanks to drivers providing an integrated database engine such as: HsqlDB, H2, SQLite or Derby, it is possible in Base to very easily create and manage databases, as easily as creating Writer documents.
+Thanks to drivers providing an integrated database engine such as: HsqlDB, H2, SQLite, Derby or Jaybird, it is possible in Base to very easily create and manage databases, as easily as creating Writer documents.

 You will find the information needed to create a database with these drivers in the section: Connection URL